turning passion into Profession

-My name is John Dunbar, I have been an exotic animal enthusiast for almost 30 years.
-Since I acquired my first pet snake I became completely fascinated by reptiles which led to an adventurous journey of travelling around the world including South America, India, Indonesia, South East Asia, Europe, and North Africa, to observe and study snakes and other reptiles and exotic bugs in the wild.
+My name is John Dunbar, and I have been an exotic animal enthusiast for nearly 30 years.
+My fascination began with my first pet snake and quickly grew into a lifelong passion for reptiles and invertebrates.
+This interest led me on an adventurous journey across the globe, travelling to South America, India, Indonesia, South East Asia, Europe, and North Africa to observe and study snakes, reptiles, and exotic invertebrates in their natural habitats.

 Check out John’s interview on false widow spiders